-Accounting Marketing: The Essential Guide for CPA Firms
+Accounting Marketing: The Essential Guide for Accounting Firms

 Of all the professional services industries Hinge studies, accounting firms are among the slowest growers.
-In our 2017 study, accounting and finance firms grew at a median rate of 9.6%, compared to 11.8% for all professional services.
-That’s a 23% difference!
+In our 2023 High Growth Study, accounting and finance firms grew at a median rate of 11%, compared to 12.3% for the AEC sector and 15% for technology and software.
+In fact, accounting and financial services firms were some of the slowest growing of all professions we studied.

 But it doesn’t have to be that way.
 In fact, many accounting firms in our study are robust high-growth businesses, growing 20% or more, year after year.